 Whether a job is directly sales-related or not, businesses seek job candidates who possess strong communication and relational skills in addition to a techincal skill set.
 Students in the professional sales concentration in Brock School of Business learn to develop a balance between being 'tech-savvy' and 'human savvy.'

-For more information about this concentration, please contact Clif Eason, associate professor of marketing and sales program coordinator.
+Clif Eason, associate professor of marketing, serves as the professional sales program coordinator.

-Established in 2007, the non-profit Sales Education Foundation has promoted the benefits of university sales education both in academia and the corporate world – ultimately changing the world’s view of the term “sales.”
+Established in 2007, the nonprofit Sales Education Foundation has promoted the benefits of university sales education both in academia and the corporate world – ultimately changing the world’s view of the term “sales.”
 SEF provides support for the establishment of sales education programs at the university level by funding sales research and creating a platform for exchanging ideas and best practices.
 The success of the program is regularly recognized by the SEF as a 'Top University Sales Program' in their annual magazine.